 Open a SoFi Checking and Savings Account with direct deposit and get up to a $300 cash bonus.
 Plus, get up to 4.60% APY on your cash!

 Debt can be a budget killer.
 With high interest rates and fine-print fees, individuals can end up paying significantly more than an initial charge on outstanding recurring debts, whether student loans or credit cards.

-Private student loans can come with variable rates, going as high as 12.99%—depending on the lender.
-Fixed-rate private student loans may charge up to 14.5% When it comes to credit cards, the average interest rate is 14.58% for existing accounts and 17.87% for new accounts .
+When it comes to credit cards, for instance, the average interest rate is 20.09% for existing accounts and 22.29% for new accounts .
 If a person gets charged hundreds or even thousands of dollars in interest per month on existing debts, it could take longer to pay off the initial borrowed amount.

 However, if a person can commit to the avalanche method, they may end up saving more in total interest paid than with the snowball financial strategy.